brettelliot/azul/docs/source/spec.rst

 Vision and Overview
 -------------------
 Azul exists to make it easy for hobbyist quants and algorithmic traders to get data into zipline for backtesting.
-Ideally, most users will interact with azul from the command line however, a python package is included for programattic use cases too.
+Ideally, most users will interact with azul from the command line however, a python package is included for programmatic use cases too.

 Success Metrics
 ---------------